-So you are looking to have a little piece of luxury in your own home?
+So, you are looking to have a little piece of luxury in your own home?
 Or you would like to visit a day spa that has both a sauna and a steam room?

 Differences Between Saunas and Steam Rooms

 Saunas and steam rooms can have a similar therapeutic effect on your body, but there are some fundamental differences between the two that we should be aware of.

-1. Humidity: Dry Heat vs Moist Heat
+1. Dry Heat vs Moist Heat

-The number one difference between Saunas and Steam rooms is humidity.
-The heat generated in a sauna is generated by a heater that heats up a pile of sauna rocks.
-These rocks heat up the air in the room but it is a very dry heat (a bit like when you sit in front of a campfire).
+The heat generated in a sauna is created by a heater that heats up a pile of sauna rocks.
+These rocks heat up the air in the room, but it is a very dry type of heat.
+This feels a bit like when you sit in front of a campfire.

 The temperature in a sauna can vary, depending on the type of sauna you are using.

 Saunas are typically hotter than steam rooms, as the lack of humidity means your body can withstand higher temperatures.

-3. Seating Arrangements in Saunas and Steam Rooms
+3. Seating Arrangements

 Wood is able to absorb the excess humidity in the air, keeping the environment nice and dry so that higher temperatures can be reached.

 Steam rooms, on the other hand, need to keep the humidity in the air.

-This is great, because the intense humidity can quickly lead to mold if not cleaned and sterilized regularly.
+This is great because the intense humidity can quickly lead to mold if not cleaned and sterilized regularly.
 This may be why steam rooms are usually the more popular choice in public gyms.

-Now you know what the differences are, it’s time to decide which of the two is best for you.
+Now that you know what the differences are, it’s time to decide which of the two is best for you.

 Both saunas and steam rooms will have the same therapeutic relaxing effect on your body by exposing it to high heat, relieving muscle tension and improving circulation.

-Let’s consider a few factors to help decide which of the two you prefer to use, the sauna or the steam room:
+Let’s consider a few factors to help decide which of the two you prefer to use, the sauna or the steam room.